abbourne/abbourne.github.io/content/tech/_index.md

-# Playground
+# Technology

-These page contains articles on technology
+These page contains articles on technology.